18F/domain-scan/README.md

   Returning a dict from this function will merge that dict into the `environment` dict passed to the `scan()` function for that particular domain.

   Returning `False` from this function indicates that the domain should not be scanned.
 The domain will be skipped and no rows will be added to the resulting CSV.
-Cached response data for the scan _will not_ be stored to disk.
+The `scan` function will not be called for this domain, and cached scan data for this domain _will not_ be stored to disk.

   Useful for per-domain preparatory work that needs to be performed locally, such as taking advantage of scan information cached on disk from a prior scan.
 [See the `sslyze` scanner](scanners/sslyze.py) for an example of using available `pshtt` data to avoid scanning a domain known not to support HTTPS.